Roasted Sweet Potato Rounds

-Ready to learn how to make our go-to healthy baked sweet potato wedges recipe?
+Ready to learn how to make crispy baked sweet potato slices?
 Let’s do it!

 Potatoes get a bad rap for being high in carbohydrates, but sweet potatoes and yams are actually a nutritionally-dense and sweeter alternative to traditional white potatoes.

 One cup of sweet potatoes is only 115 calories, contains 4 grams of fiber, 2 grams of plant-based protein, is an excellent source of vitamin A, and a good source of potassium.